NCAT can hear and decide retail lease disputes between a landlord and a tenant of a retail shop in NSW.

 Retail leases cases are managed through NCAT's Consumer and Commercial Division.

 A retail lease is an agreement between a landlord and a tenant for the use of a commercial premises to operate a retail shop.

 NCAT can determine retail lease disputes up to the value of:

-You may be required to attempt mediation with the NSW Small Business Commissioner before applying to NCAT.
+You may be required to attempt mediation with the before applying to Small Business Commissioner .
 Exceptions are applications for urgent interim orders or the appointment of a specialist retail valuer.

 If you need an urgent hearing (for example, you have been locked out by your landlord) you can apply for an interim order in addition to your application.

 You must attach the section 68 certificate issued by theSmall Business Commissioner to your application.

 Fees are payable for retail lease applications.
 View our fees and charges.

 You must apply towithin 3 years after the liability or obligation that is the subject of the claim arose, or after the alleged unconscionable conduct occurred.